RoDmitry/EnCom/README.md

 ```

 ### Compact
-To make it even more compact, I encourage you to use keys as short as possible, one char is ideal as 0-9,a-z,A-Z. And if you have removed some value, then just don't use that key anymore (maybe mark it as deprecated somewhere).
-I guess you would ask: "Should I remember the alphabet to name it?", and the solution might be to name it as: `0-9` then `qwertyuiopasdf..`, so no need to remember the alphabet.
+In this example, to make it even more compact, I've used short (one char long) keys:

 #### EnCom
 ```